-There were significant hurdles.
-First, the Badger Battalion would have to agree to accept, fund, and support a program at a comparatively tiny school nearly an hour away.
-Second, Maranatha would have to accept the program and begin offering academic credit for ROTC classes.
-Third, Maranatha would have to provide quality Cadets to the program.
+For the program to be successful, the Badger Battalion would have to agree to accept, fund, and support a program at a comparatively tiny school nearly an hour away.
+Maranatha in return would have to accept the program and begin offering academic credit for ROTC classes and, of course, recruit quality cadets.

-Charlie Company came into its own in the fall of 2007.
-Then Captain Derrek Schultheiss became the full-time Assistant Professor of Military Science at Maranatha, Shirk became the Detachment Commander, and the College, through coordination with Major Rene Concordia, gave the program a permanent building.
-With a single Leadership Development and Assessment Course (LDAC) qualified MS IV to conduct labs, Charlie Company began running a truly self-contained program.
-The MS IV staff for the 2007-2008 academic year was Currie, Evon, Seaman, Shirk, and Joseph Diener.
-This core group of leaders, aided by Schultheiss’ skill and expertise, molded Charlie Company for the future generations of Cadets.
+In the fall of 2007, Captain Derrek Schultheiss became full-time Assistant Professor of Military Science at Maranatha, and Shirk became the Detachment Commander.
+Maranatha gave the program a permanent building on campus; and once instructors were qualified through the Leadership Development and Assessment Course, Charlie Company began running a truly self-contained program.
+Under Schultheiss’ direction, this core group of leaders molded Charlie Company for the future classes of cadets.

 The program has been blessed to have additional full time cadre members develop the program over the years.
-SFC Benintende has left a lasting legacy on the University with his larger than life personality and dedication to the ROTC and Athletic departments.
+SFC Benintende has left a lasting legacy on the university with his larger-than-life personality and dedication to the ROTC and Athletic departments.
 He brought a wealth of knowledge to the program, along with a passion to teach and mentor the Army’s future leaders.
 He was heavily involved in the ROTC program, as well as Maranatha’s football program.
-CPT Jon Degreeff is our newest full time staff, and brings a high level of expertise, experience, and intellect to the program.
-He helped guide the 2016 Ranger Challenge team to yet another 1st Place victory.
+Captain Jon Degreeff is the current Assistant Professor of Military Science, and brings a high level of expertise, experience, and intellect to the program.
+He has already helped guide the 2016 and 2017 Ranger Challenge team to two more first place victories.

-At its peak, the program had grown to over 40 Cadets strong in the fall of 2013.
-To date, it has seen seven first-place and one second-place victory at the Ranger Challenge competition at Fort McCoy.
-The color guard has made numerous appearances, one at the swearing-in ceremony for State Supreme Court Justice Michael Gableman, and one for State Supreme Court Justice Daniel Kelly.
+In November 2017, the Charlie Company received its sixth consecutive victory at the Ranger Challenge competition at Fort McCoy, bringing Maranatha’s overall total to eight first-place victories and one second-place victory.
+The color guard has made numerous appearances at special events, including an appearance at the swearing-in ceremony for State Supreme Court Justice Michael Gableman and one for State Supreme Court Justice Daniel Kelly.